cyrenajs/cyrena/README.md

 run(withPower(main), drivers)
 ```

-With the `withPower` function, you don't ever need to use the powercycle function!
+With the `withPower` function, you don't ever need to use the cyrena function!
 You can just return with the VDOM, or with an array containing the VDOM and the event sinks object.

 ### Streams and components everywhere

-Powercycle collects streams and components from the VDOM according to the following rules:
+Cyrena collects streams and components from the VDOM according to the following rules:

 1. When it finds a stream as a _VDOM child_, it collects the stream: